ichortower/HatMouseLacey/docs/help-spoilers.md

 deliberately not specified it, so that your headcanon can take its place.
 That will probably be more satisfying to you than reading mine.

-## Our kids don't look right: my config was wrongly set.
+## Our kids don't look right.
 How do I fix it?

-This mod includes a console command `mousify_child` which you can use to change your kids.
-In the SMAPI console window, type `hatmouselacey mousify_child
+**If you are using Unique Children**: that mod reimplements child rendering, so you will have to find the baby and toddler images in this mod's files and put them manually inside Unique Children's folder so it can display them.
-<child's name> <number>` and press Enter to run it.
-This will transform your
+See that mod's instructions for details; I can't provide any more support than that.

-child permanently (but you can always run it again).
+Otherwise, this mod includes a console command `mousify_child` which you can use to change your kids.
+In the SMAPI console window, type `hatmouselacey mousify_child <child's name> <number>` and press Enter to run it.
+This will transform your child permanently (but you can always run it again).
 This doesn't change the child's gender or age, just its mouseness.

 Specify the `<number>` for the child you want: